mjpernot/pulled-search/README.md

 # Classification (U)

 # Description:
-  The pulled_search program will detect when new pulled product files are created, parse the file, call the check_log program to check log files for the docid in the file, any entries found will be converted into a JSON document and send to a RabbitMQ queue.
+  The pulled_search program is a multi-option program for use with the pulled product process.
+It can detect when new pulled product files are created, parse the file, call the check_log program to check log files for the docid in the file, any entries found will be converted into a JSON document and send to a RabbitMQ queue.
+It also can detect when new pulled product log files are available to be inserted into a Mongo database.

 ###  This README file is broken down into the following sections:
   * Features